Chair and Professor: Kleist

 Department of Counseling faculty are confident that each student admitted has the potential to be successful in graduate study.
 Success in course work, clinical practice, case presentations, comprehensive exams, oral exam, and enactment of the core dispositions are examples of the continuation standards within the Department.
 Such successes facilitate students' progress toward completing a degree in the Department of Counseling.
 However, admission into the counseling program does not guarantee success.
 Faculty expect students to fully engage in all aspects of the learning environment, showing openness to new experiences and risk-taking necessary to develop as a person and professional counselor.
 The student’s Masters' Committee Chair/Advisor plays an integral role in giving feedback to a student, thus providing opportunities for continued growth and development.
 Engagement in all aspects of the academic experiences developed by faculty in the Department exemplify professional competence and will increase the probability of successful completion of the program.

 The Department of Counseling faculty members have a professional responsibility to serve as gatekeepers for the counseling profession.
-Counseling is a discipline that requires active and complex gatekeeping to protect the public welfare of our communities.
+Counseling is a profession that requires active and complex gatekeeping to protect the public welfare of our communities.
 In particular, gatekeeping refers to the responsibility of all counselors, counselor educators, and student counselors to intervene with counselor trainees, supervisees, professional colleagues, and supervisors who engage in behavior that could threaten the welfare of those receiving counseling services.
 This responsibility is mandated in the ethical standards of both the American Counseling Association (ACA) and the National Board for Certified Counselors (NBCC) by specifying that counselors must act to rectify the problematic condition through appropriate organizational and professional channels (ACA, 2014, Section F.5.; NBCC, 2005, Section A; McAdams & Foster, 2009).

 Faculty, site supervisors, and doctoral students systematically discuss and evaluate students’ progress in the program.
 When impediments are identified, the student will be informed verbally and in writing.
 Impediments may include, but are not limited to, those offered by Frame and Stevens-Smith (1995):